budach/pysster/docs/utils.md

 ```
 Annotate secondary structure predictions with structural contexts.

- Given dot-bracket strings this function will annote every character as either 'H' (hairpin), 'S' (stem), 'I' (internal loop) or 'M' (multi loop).
+ Given dot-bracket strings this function will annote every character as either 'H' (hairpin), 'S' (stem), 'I' (internal loop/bulge) or 'M' (multi loop).
 The input file must be a fasta formatted file and each sequence and structure must span a single line:

   \>header
   CCCCAUAGGGG
   ((((...)))) (-3.3)

- This is the default format of RNAfold.
-The output file will then contain the annotated string as a third line:
+ This is the default format of e.g. RNAfold.
+The output file will contain the annotated string:

   \>header
   CCCCAUAGGGG
-  ((((...)))) (-3.3)
   SSSSHHHSSSS